-- Irreversible: Once a CAPEX is incurred, the decision cannot be changed easily.
+- Irreversible: The decision cannot be changed easily once a CAPEX is incurred.
 Reversing the capex decision may prove to be significantly costlier for any entity.

 - Uncertainty: It becomes difficult to foresight expenses that may occur in the future.
-CAPEX involves huge costs and results that may be extended to the future.
-Hence, characterizing the exact decision regarding CAPEX is uncertain, which affects future expenses.
+CAPEX involves huge costs and results that may extend to the end.
+Hence, characterizing the exact CAPEX decision is uncertain, affecting future expenses.